 No direct cause has been found.
 The issue starts when a woman is about nine weeks pregnant.
 There is an increased risk in boys and with some inherited syndromes, so genetics can play a role.
-Most often, there is no clear cause — no other family members with clubfoot — and the baby is otherwise perfect.
+Most often, there is no clear cause — no other family members have clubfoot — and the baby is otherwise perfect.

 The casting continues weekly until the foot is adequately corrected in rotation.
-Most of the time, the toes are still pointed down but the remainder of the issue is corrected.
+Most of the time, the toes are still pointed down, but the remainder of the issue is corrected.
 Most feet can be corrected with between four and six casts, but sometimes more are needed.

-Once optimal correction is achieved, if the toes are still pointed down (which is usually the case), your baby will have a heel cord lengthening.
-At Norton Children’s Orthopedics of Louisville, surgery is done in the operating room with an anesthesiologist present.
+Once optimal correction is achieved, if the toes are still pointed down (which usually is the case), your baby will have a heel cord lengthening procedure.
+A surgery is done in the operating room with an anesthesiologist present.
 Another cast is placed while your baby is asleep.
 This cast must stay in place for three to four weeks.

 At this point, the foot should be completely corrected.
 Taking care of the feet will be important during your child’s entire life.